-When adopting a kitten, it's common to see quite young animals for sale or adoption.
-While it may be commonplace, placing the kitten in a new home too young can be dangerous.
-If removed from their mothers' too soon, they lose out on essential nutrients.
+When adopting a kitten, it's common to see very young animals for sale or adoption.
+While it may be commonplace, placing the kitten in a new home when it's too young can be dangerous.
+If removed from their mothers' too soon, kitten's lose out on essential nutrients.

 Kittens and Age

 Mother cats will typically start to wean their kittens off their milk at one month of age.
 That does not mean that the kittens are ready to go home, however; the process is slow and can take several weeks.